Voronar/scala-notes/README.md

   import scala.reflect.ClassTag
   def evenElems[T: ClassTag](xs: Vector[T]): Array[T]
   ```
-- mutable and immutable list may be replaced just by changing val to var; operators and implicits makes other things
+- mutable and immutable list may be replaced just by changing `val` to `var`; operators and implicits makes other things
-- `view` is lazy collection what executes transformations on its element only after materialization (e.x. toVector, toList)
+- `view` is lazy collection what executes transformations on its element only after materialization (e.x. `toVector`, `toList`)

 ## Other
 - `for expression` is just new syntax, what generates code with map, flatMap, withFilter, foreach for classes with those methods